romenrg/romenrg.github.com/source/_posts/2015-09-28-why-asking-developers-for-time-estimates-in-software-projects-is-a-terrible-idea-and-how-to-bypass-it-with-scrum.markdown

 <div class="revisions">
   <h2>Significant revisions</h2>
   <p><em>2018, May 06</em>: Added an image to the example and improved its description.</p>
-  <p><em>2018, May 01</em>: References to 6-week-cycles followed by Basecamp and Buffer are included.
+  <p><em>2018, May 01</em>: References to 6-week cycles followed by Basecamp and Buffer are included.
 Also, replaced the term "sprint" by "cycle", which seems more appropriate to encourage working at a sustainable pace.</p>
   <p><em>2018, Apr 17</em>: Improving title and meta description.</p>
   <p><em>2015, Sep 28</em>: Original version published.</p>
 </div>